Adult ADHD and Pediatric ADHD: How Are They Different?

 In an adult, inattention manifests similarly.
 For example, keys may be misplaced.
 She may forget to do something – even something that is done on a daily basis.
 She may also have a difficult time following a conversation.
 An adult may also have problems with self-motivation and lose track of time very easily.

-You May Also Like:Could Your Child Have Both ADHD and ODD?
+You May Also Like:Could Your Child Have Both ADHD and Autism?

 Related Search Topics (Ads):